survivejs/react-book/README.md

 [![build status](https://secure.travis-ci.org/survivejs/react.png)](http://travis-ci.org/survivejs/react) [![Join the chat at https://gitter.im/survivejs/react](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/survivejs/react)

-# SurviveJS - Webpack and React
+# SurviveJS - React

 <img align="right" width="255" height="329" src="manuscript/images/title_page_small.png" />

-> **IMPORTANT!** If you want to support the development of this book, you can [purchase a copy at Leanpub](https://leanpub.com/survivejs_webpack).
-There's also [a paperback available through Amazon](http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X/).
+> **IMPORTANT!** If you want to support the development of this book, you can [purchase a copy at Leanpub](https://leanpub.com/survivejs-react).
+There's also [a paperback available through Amazon](http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X/) (older book covering both Webpack and React).

-Webpack, a module bundler, solves a significant problem for web developers.
-It can be daunting to learn but once you grok it, life gets easier.
-Same goes for React, a JavaScript library for building UIs.

-This book shows you how to build a little Kanban application using these technologies.
+This book shows you how to build a little Kanban application using React.
 During the process you will learn the basics and will be able to take the skills to your own projects.

 ## How to Use This Repository?